Professional Growth

 Location: Allegheny Intermediate Unit, 475 E. Waterfront Drive, Homestead, PA 15120

-Do you have students that need remediation in Algebra I that is novel, engaging, and supports their unfinished learning from prior years?
+Do you need Algebra I resources that are novel, engaging, and support students’ unfinished learning from prior years?

-If so, join us to get access to a carefully sequenced set of materials for Algebra I remediation.
-These materials include tasks from open source resources such Illustrative Mathematics, Amplify Desmos math, and Math Medic.
+If so, join us to get access to a carefully sequenced set of materials for Algebra I aligned to the Keystone Algebra I Assessment Anchors.
+These materials include tasks from open-source resources such Illustrative Mathematics, Amplify Desmos math, and Math Medic.

 Spring 2026 Meeting Dates: February 5, March 10, April 9, 2026, 9 A.M. - 3 P.M.